SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Kuksa_Documentation.md

 #  Kuksa Workflow

- 1. Devices Publish Data: This is when the device (sensors) publishes the data to the broker(kuksa) using mqtt.
+ 1. Devices Publish Data: This is when the device (sensors) publishes the data to the broker(kuksa) using MQTT.

  2. Data Routing: Kuksa DataBroker routes the data to the appropriate subscribers(cloud or dashboard)

- 3. Data Storage: The broker can store incoming data in a database or long-term retention and analysis.
+ 3. Data Storage: The broker can store incoming data in a database for long-term retention and analysis.

  4. Real-Time Monitoring: A real-time dashboard or application subscribes to the data stream to display live updates for monitoring purposes.